tsgates/arch-wiki-markdown/wiki/Uniform_Look_for_Qt_and_GTK_Applications.md

 > Using a GTK+ icon theme in Qt apps

 If you are not using GNOME, run gconf-editor, look under desktop > gnome
 > interface for the icon_theme key and change it to your preference.
+As you're not using GNOME it's possible that you will have to set export DESKTOP_SESSION=gnome somewhere in your ~/.xinitrc.

 > Improve subpixel rendering of GTK apps under KDE